GRV96/surahdb/README.md

 ### Data files

 Certain sripts use CSV files that store data about the surahs.
 Semicolons (`;`) separate the values.
-Any data file must have the following columns.
+Any data file must have the following columns, which correspond to the surahs' properties.

 ```
 id;chronology;titlefr;titleen;period;nbverses